ChristopherDavisUCI/UCI-Math-10/_sources/Week6/video-quiz.md

 :class: hint

 1. Import our usual Spotify dataset using the option `na_values=" "` to tell `pd.read_csv` that the blank spaces represent NaN values.
-1. Convert the "Release Date" column to a datetime values.
+1. Convert the "Release Date" column so that it has datetime as its data type.
 1. How many songs in our dataset were released on a Tuesday?
  ```